 University Mental Health Day

 University Mental Health Day is a chance to bring students, staff and the wider community together to talk about mental health, challenge stigma and promote wellbeing.
+This year, the theme is focused on ‘human connection’.

-Why student mental health matters?
+Why student mental health matters

-• 7 in 10 students attributed their mental health difficulties either partially or fully to financial worries.
+- 78% of students attributed their mental health difficulties either partially or fully to financial worries.

 “Day-to-day life as a student can be tough anyway.
 For a lot of students, it is their first time living independently away from home and the support of their families.
 Students have to manage their money, studies, a job, keep themselves alive and balance a social life and their mental wellbeing, which can be a difficult task on its own, never mind having just left home and having to figure it all out.”